Shalla-Bal: Fictional character biography

-Shalla-Bal later meets the Kree leader Nenora.
-Shalla asks the Surfer to protect Zenn-La from the Obliterator.
-Shalla allies with the Skrull Empress S'byll against the Kree, after which the Cotati inform her that Nenora is a disguised Skrull.
-Shalla is captured by Nenora's Kree Sentry but freed by the Cotati.
-She tells S'byll and the Surfer about Nenora's true nature and is returned to Zenn-La by the Silver Surfer.

-Shalla-Bal is later taken captive by the Enslavers and is then reunited with the Surfer.
-Shalla is seen in flashback telling Norrin Radd about his father's suicide.
-She is seen in flashback again at her first meeting with Norrin when they are children.
-Shalla-Bal is later abducted with the planet Zenn-La by the Great One.
-Shalla is briefly reunited with the Silver Surfer but disintegrates along with the Great One's pocket universe.
-The Silver Surfer later returns her to life after her soul was imprisoned by Mephisto.

-After years of rejection, Shalla-Bal once became romantically involved with Fennan Radd, a man who claimed to be the Silver Surfer's half-brother by his father.
-Fennan claimed to have been born after Norrin's mother Elmar committed suicide.

 Powers and abilities

 As a member of the race of aliens known as Zenn-Lavians, Shalla-Bal has an extraordinarily long-life span and remained physically young and attractive despite being centuries old.
 As the Silver Surfer, she gained abilities such as flight, being able to move through space at light-speed without exhaustion, being able to alter the molecules of her body to phase through solid matter, immortality, imperviousness to physical harm, and energy projection.

 Shalla-Bal was once able to restore life to Zenn-La's ecosphere due to a fragment of the Silver Surfer's power cosmic that he placed within her.
 Apparently, she can still cause plant life to grow wherever she walks.

 Other versions

 Earth X

-An alternate universe variant of Shalla-Bal appears in Earth X. This version was transformed into the Silver Surfer by Franklin Richards / Galactus before she is later killed in battle against the Celestials.
-Following his own death, the original Silver Surfer reunites with Shalla-Bal in the afterlife.
+An alternate universe version of Shalla-Bal appears in Earth X. This version was transformed into the Silver Surfer by Franklin Richards / Galactus before she is later killed in battle against the Celestials.